There are beliefs. And then there are strange beliefs.

 If somebody claims they translated the Bible -but analysis shows they just added some new content with the intention of deceiving the reader- I’m not so sure I want to follow a guy like that.

-I think most LDS people are sincere, honest folks who want to do what’s right.
+I think most LDS church members are sincere, honest folks who want to do what’s right.
 But the LDS leaders are given far too much credence.